Graduate Department of

 GMS 5304.
 RNA Silencing and Disease (3).
 This course explores mechanisms of RNA silencing by the different classes of small RNAs.
 Topics discussed include how small RNAs are generated, the proteins involved, how small RNAs regulate chromatin formation, gene expression and how they are involved in cancer and disease.

 GMS 6001r.
 Special Topics in Biomedical Sciences (1–3).
-(S/U grade only).
 This course focuses on recent advances and outlooks in biomedical sciences research.
 Course offerings include but are not limited to such topics as aging, biotechnology, bioinformatics, developmental biology, genomics and proteomics, molecular signaling, neuroscience, and physiology.
 The general emphasis is on the molecular, genetic and cell biology aspects of these topics.
-May be repeated to a maximum of sixteen semester hours.
+May be repeated to a maximum of sixteen credit hours.
+May be repeated within the same term.

 GMS 6097Cr.
 Biomedical Sciences Research (3).
 This laboratory course is designed to provide students with individualized instruction in specific experimental strategies and methods important to their chosen specialty area of biomedical research training.
-May be repeated to a maximum of twelve semester hours.
+May be repeated to a maximum of twelve credit hours.
+May be repeated within the same term.

 IHS 5515.
 Ethics and Professional Integrity in Research (1).
 (S/U grade only).
 This is a required course for students in the PhD Program in Biomedical Sciences.
 This course provides a survey of three broad areas of research ethics: issues raised by using animals in research, using people in research, and by the scientific method itself.
 The course presents examples of ethical decisions faced in medical research, including ascribing credit for contributions in publications, consequences of plagiarism and fraudulent data, access to genetic data, confidentiality, institutional review boards and considerations in research involving animal or human subjects.

 IHS 5905r.
 Directed Individual Study in Health Sciences (1–12).
 (S/U grade only).
 This is a course for graduate students who desire an individualized research experience in Biomedical Sciences, Medical Humanities and Social Sciences, Public Health or other fields represented in the College of Medicine.
 Students receive laboratory or other training in research methods and improve their readiness for and appreciation of research in health-related science.
-May be repeated to a maximum of thirty-six semester hours.
+May be repeated to a maximum of thirty-six credit hours.
+May be repeated within the same term.

 IHS 5933.
 Seminar on Medical Science Education (1).
 (S/U grade only).
 This seminar is preparation for supervised teaching and education outreach experiences.
 Topics include approaches to conduct of classes and laboratories, exam construction, ethics in teaching, legal and safety issues for instructors, and effective written and oral communication.

 IHS 5935r.
 Health Sciences Seminar (1).
 (S/U grade only).
 This is a seminar program for students in the PhD Program in Biomedical Sciences and other health-related programs.
 Biomedical Sciences students are required to enroll each Fall and Spring semester.
-May be repeated to a maximum of twelve semester hours.
+May be repeated to a maximum of twelve credit hours.
+May be repeated within the same term.

 IHS 5945r.
 Supervised Teaching (1–5).
 (S/U grade only).
 For this course, students in the PhD Program in Biomedical Sciences are required to register for a minimum of two semester hours before graduation.
-May be repeated to a maximum of five semester hours.
+May be repeated to a maximum of five credit hours.
+May be repeated within the same term.

 IHS 6980r.
 Dissertation Research (1–12).
 (S/U grade only).
+Prerequisite: Admission to doctoral candidacy.
 PhD candidates in Biomedical Sciences should register for this course after passing the Preliminary Examination.
 A minimum of twenty-four dissertation hours is required for graduation.
+May be repeated within the same term.